 Cloud SaaS adoption growth includes government agencies.

-50% of US government organizations are now using the cloud.
+Over 50% of U.S. government organizations are now using the cloud.

-More and more are becoming proficient using cloud technology.
+More and more organizations are becoming proficient in using cloud technology.

 68% of enterprise companies consider themselves “intermediate” or “advanced.”